Head to Head Analysis: Cboe Global Markets (CBOE) and Its Peers

 Insider and Institutional Ownership

 80.3% of Cboe Global Markets shares are held by institutional investors.
 Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
 0.6% of Cboe Global Markets shares are held by company insiders.
 Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

+This table compares Cboe Global Markets and its peers’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings for Cboe Global Markets and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current ratings for Cboe Global Markets and its peers, as provided by MarketBeat.com.

 |Sell Ratings